-Writing your first CV can be a challenge.
+Writing your entry-level CV can be a challenge.
 It’s tough to know exactly what you should include and your lack of work experience makes it even harder.
-So StandOut CV have created this handy infographic showing 5 ways you can boost your junior level CV.
+So StandOut CV has created this handy infographic showing 5 ways you can boost your junior-level CV.

-Another great way to add valuable content to your CV is to enrol on a vocational course (such as web design or accountancy) in order to show that you are committed to a profession and learning new skills.
-You don’t have to have finished the course to be able to add it to your CV, you can simply state that you are working towards it.
+Another great way to add valuable content to your CV is to enroll in a vocational course (such as web design or accountancy) in order to show that you are committed to a profession and learning new skills.
+You don’t have to have finished the course to be able to add it to your entry-level CV, you can simply state that you are working towards it.

-Pursuits such as blog writing, event organising and fundraising are great accolades for your CV.
+Pursuits such as blog writing, event organizing, and fundraising are great accolades for your CV.

 To ensure that your CV gains maximum exposure, you should upload your CV to plenty of job board CV databases and network regularly on LinkedIn.